KishoreIthadi/ichatbot/README.md

 1. **ID**

-   Unique identifier can be intiger or character or combination of both
+   A unique identifier that accepts input as an integer or character or combination of both

-   Can also be provided as part of initialisation
+   Can also be provided as part of initialization

 ```
 ichatbot.initialize(ichatbotconfig, dataset, null);